 - This takes 30-40 minutes to bake, and is quite thick.
 Use a larger dish for thinner oatmeal to cut down on baking time, which varies based on the size of your dish.

-Want to get more single serving recipes like this baked oats for one recipe delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like this baked oats for one delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.